oreillyh/Python-Problems/README.md

 ## Other Files
 1. IrisData.py Exercise 5: Iris Data set imported from csv, converted to list and columns aligned with commas removed
 1. Factorial.py Exercise 6: Creates a function to return the Factorial of an integer
+## Python The Hard Way Folder
+Problems from 'Python The Hard Way Book'